 Oyatsu Cafe | Best for: Snacks

 If you’re anything like me, you love to have a scrumptious pile of snacks to eat while enjoying your favorite media.
-Oyatsu Cafe and Jlist are where I personally go first for all of my Japanese snack and candy needs.
 Oyatsu Cafe has extremely cheap prices and a good selection, and they offer a very cheap SAL shipping option if you don’t mind your order taking a couple weeks to get to you.
-They also have great seasonal items and offer a snack subscription service for as low as $7/month including shipping if you never want to run out of snacks in your pantry!
+They also have great seasonal items and offer a snack subscription service, as well.

 Mandarake | Best for: Hard to Find Items